wiremock/wiremock-state-extension/README.md

 - this syntax only works with `body`.
 It DOES NOT work with `jsonBody`
     - as this might get ugly, consider using `bodyFileName` / `withBodyFile()` have proper indentation
-- the default response for non-existant context as well as non-existant list in a context is an empty list.
+- the default response for non-existent context as well as non-existent list in a context is an empty list.
 These states cannot be differentiated here
     - if you still want a different response, consider using a [StateRequestMatcher](#negative-context-exists-match)
 - the default value for this property has to be a valid JSON list - otherwise you will get an error log and the empty list response
 - JSON does not allow trailing commas, so in order to create a valid JSON list, use `{{#unless @last}},{{/unless}` before `{{/each}}`